abytemore/composer-helper/README.md

 Add two environment files (dotenv) files to your root path:
 1. "/.env" - Productive environment file; minimum content is `ENVIRONMENT=prod`
 2. "/.env.dev" - Development environment file (__NOTE: add this file to your .gitignore!__), minimum content is `ENVIRONMENT=dev`

+Yout can add other parameters to .env as you like.

 ### composer.json Scripts
 Extend the "scripts" section in your composer.json like this (special thanks to neronmoon/scriptsdev at this point!):